Madera County, California

 Madera County (/məˈdɛərə/; Madera, Spanish for "Wood"), officially the County of Madera, is a county located at the geographic center of the U.S. state of California.
 It features a varied landscape, encompassing the eastern San Joaquin Valley and the central Sierra Nevada, with Madera serving as the county seat.
 Established in 1893 from part of Fresno County, Madera County reported a population of 156,255 in the 2020 census.

-The name Madera is Spanish for "wood," a reference to the county’s early lumber industry.
+The name Madera is Spanish for "wood," a reference to the county's early lumber industry.
 Portions of Yosemite National Park lie within the county, and tourism, along with agriculture—particularly almonds, grapes, and pistachios—form major parts of the local economy.
 According to the United States Census Bureau, the county’s median household income is below the state average, and its poverty rate is higher than the California average.

-According to the United States Census Bureau, 59.6% of Madera County’s population identifies as Hispanic or Latino, and 20.3% of residents are foreign-born, both above the national averages.
-Nearly half of the county’s residents speak a language other than English at home.
-The area also has a significant Native American population, and its history includes immigration and migration dating back to the California Gold Rush.